MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 Chargeable components can be defined on tasks, roles, and transaction categories.

-Chargeability is defined on tasks for a project quote line and applies to all transaction classes that are included on a quote line.
+Chargeability is defined on the tasks for a quote line and applies to all transaction classes included on that line.
 If the **Include Tasks** field is set to **Entire project** or left blank, the **Chargeable Tasks** tab isn't available.

-Chargeability is defined on roles for a project quote line only applies to the **Time** transaction class.
+Chargeability is defined on roles for a quote line and only applies to the **Time** transaction class.
 If the field, **Include Time** is set to **No** on a project quote line, the **Chargeable Roles** tab isn't available.

-Chargeability is defined on transaction categories for a project quote line only applies to the **Expense** transaction class.
+Chargeability is defined on transaction categories for a  quote line and only applies to the **Expense** transaction class.
 If the field, **Include Expenses** is set to **No** on a project quote line, the **Chargeable Categories** tab isn't available.

 ### Update a project task to be chargeable or non-chargeable

-A project task can be chargeable or non-chargeable in the context of a specific project-based quote line which makes the following setup possible:
+A project task can be chargeable or non-chargeable in the context of a specific project-based quote line, which makes the following setup possible:

 If a project-based quote line includes **Time** and the task **T1**, the task is associated to the quote line as chargeable.
-If there is a second quote line that includes **Expenses**, you can associate the **T1** task on the that quote line as non-chargeable.
+If there is a second quote line that includes **Expenses**, you can associate the **T1** task on the quote line as non-chargeable.
 The result is that all time recorded on the task is chargeable and all expenses recorded on the task are non-chargeable.

 A task's billing type can be configured on the **Chargeable Tasks** tab of a project-based quote line by updating the **Billing Type** field on the **Quote Line Tasks** sub-grid.
 Alternatively, you can update the billing type for a project task in the **Billing Type** field on the sub-grid on the task billing setup of a project that shows the quote lines associated to a task.